Spring Semester, 2017

 TR 8:00 – 9:15 AM, Room 300 Kleberg Center

 J.W.
-Savell, Regents Professor and E.M.
+Savell, University Distinguished Professor, Regents Professor, and E.M.
 Rosenthal Chairholder

 Department of Animal Science, Texas A&M University

-Survey of scientific literature regarding carcass composition; quality and palatability of meat animals; factors that affect differences among animals of the same specie; the impact on value and usefulness.
+Survey of scientific literature regarding carcass composition; quality and palatability of meat animals; factors that affect differences among animals of the same species; the impact on value and usefulness.

 - To survey the literature with respect to the current status of carcass composition and quality/palatability research;

 - To discuss the historical aspects of the development of grade standards for beef, pork and lamb carcasses;

 - To acquaint the student with important scientific methodology and the techniques necessary to be able to conduct research and interpret information on composition and quality/palatability;

 - To contrast and compare systems for carcass evaluation in the United States with systems from other countries throughout the world; and,

 - To relate how sex-class, breed and management affects carcass composition and quality/palatability of beef, pork and lamb.